Fall River veteran wins $25K a year lottery prize – 6 times

 Roberts chose the $390,000 cash option for five of his six wins for a total payout of $1.95 million, and he will still get another $25,000 a year for the rest of his life, according to the Massachusetts Lottery.

-The winning tickets were purchased at Royal Liquors on North Main Street.
-That store will receive a total of $30,000 for the six ticket sales.
+The winning tickets were purchased at a local Royal Liquors, which will receive a total of $30,000 for the six ticket sales.